splunk/public-o11y-docs/sp-oncall/spoc-integrations/coralogix-integration-guide.rst

 #.
 After you've copied the URL, select :guilabel:`Settings`, :guilabel:`Routing Keys` to find your routing key
 configuration.

 #.
 Decide which routing key you want to use with the integration and make sure it's associated to the correct escalation policies.
-For more information on routing keys or instructions on creating a new one, see :ref:`routing-keys`.
+For more information on routing keys or instructions on creating a new one, see :ref:`spoc-routing-keys`.

 Coralogix configuration
 ===================================